Exploring Textured Paints: Funky Finishes for Walls

 Repairing Damage

-Patch any cracks, dents or holes in your textured walls as soon as possible using a drywall compound or spackle and a putty knife or drywall knife.
-Smooth the compound over the damage and let it dry as directed.
-Lightly sand rough edges to blend in with the surrounding texture.
-For larger damaged areas, you may need to re-texture and paint the entire wall to achieve an even, uniform look.
+Patch cracks, dents, or holes promptly with drywall compound or spackle and a putty knife.
+Smooth, dry, and lightly sand edges to blend with surrounding texture.
+For larger areas, re‑texture and repaint the full section for a uniform look.

 Touching Up